 By Courtney Elmer, NOLA Catholic Parenting

 After overcoming cancer at 25, Courtney Elmer has made it her mission to show fellow “mompreneurs” how to eliminate stress and feel clear, focused and in control of their life and business.
 As a wife and mom, she understands the pressures of wearing all the hats and the frustration of feeling like there’s never enough time to get to everything.
-As a speaker and business coach, she teaches working moms how to have it all without having to do it all, so they can be more present with their families and enjoy the life that’s in front of them right now.
-“StressLESS, LiveMORE” is her motto!
-She lives in Metairie with her husband Alan, their son A.J., and their fur-friends Ace and Deuce.
+She teaches working moms how to have it all without having to do it all, so they can be more present with their families and enjoy the life that’s in front of them right now.
+She lives in Metairie with her husband Alan, their son AJ, and their fur-friends Ace and Deuce.